Tianyueli/credit-risk-classification/README.md

 - I then evaluated the model’s performance by generating a confusion matrix and a classification report.
 Please see detailed analysis and findings below.

 # Findings and Analysis
-- Based on the the results generated from the confusion matrix, the likelihood of this model getting the loan being healthy result correctly (loan_status = 0) is 99.4%: 583 / (110 + 583)
+- Based on the the results generated from the confusion matrix:
+  - The likelihood of this model getting the loan being healthy result correctly (loan_status = 0) is 99.8%: 18655 / (18655 + 36)
   <img width="426" alt="image" src="https://github.com/Tianyueli/credit-risk-classification/assets/42381263/467df348-6197-4c55-9d9f-ddec67381349">
+  - The likelihood of this modelgetting the loan being unhealthy result correctly (loan_status = 1) is 84.1%: 583 / (110 + 583)
+  - The possibility of getting the loan being healthy result correctly within total number of loans actually being healthy (True positives and false negatives) (aka. recall for loan_status = 0) is 99.4%: (18655 / (18655 + 110)
+  - The possibility of getting the loan being unhealthy result correctly within total number of loans actually being unhealthy (True negatives and false positivies) (aka. recall for loan_status = 1) is 94.2%: 583 / (36 + 583)
+  - Overall, the accuracy of the model of predicting status of creditworthiness of borrowers based on loan status is 99.2%: (18655 + 583) / (18655 + 583 + 36 + 110).

   <img width="404" alt="image" src="https://github.com/Tianyueli/credit-risk-classification/assets/42381263/34feda4d-cf15-4797-8634-937e7d2aaa00">